climatecarbonlanduse/MRV_for_SOC_article/README.md

 ##

 spatial_work_IACS.py - this file is a starting point of using the IACS data to create a long term history/record of land use.
 Specificed for Sweden should be adapted for national or regional purpose.

+##
+##

+zonal_prepp.py - this script compiles a historical crop time-series.
+It takes spatial data (likely zonal statistics from rasters) representing the dominant ("majority") crop grown on specific agricultural blocks for each year.
+It formats this data and merges the historical timeline (2003–2020) into a single master shapefile.